Auleen/SlumMapps/README.md

 Any intitative on slum rehabitiation and improvement relies heavily on **slum mapping** and **monitoring**.
 When we spoke to the relevant authorities, we found out that they mapped slums manually (human annotators), which takes a substantial amount of time.
 We realised we could automate this and used a deep learning approach to **segment and map individual slums from satellite imagery**.
 In addition, we also wrote code to **perform change detection and monitor slum change over time**.
 Slum change detection is an important task and analysing increase/decrease of a slum can provide valuable insights.

 ## How did we go about it?

+In this workflow we will basically have three steps.

+Export Training Data using ArcGIS Pro
+Train a Model using learn module in ArcGIS API for Python Deploying the Model on ArcGIS Pro

 We curated a **dataset** containing 3-band (RGB) satellite imagery with 65 cm per pixel resolution collected from Google Earth.
 Each image has a pixel size of 1280x720.
 The satellite imagery covers most of